top of page

 Pre-Delivery Inspection

-When RV’s arrive from the manufacturer, there are items that need adjusted prior to you taking delivery.
+When RV’s arrive from the manufacture, there are items that need adjusted prior to you taking delivery.

-Once the inspection is complete, we will invite you back to Beckley’s RV’s to take Delivery of your new RV!
+Once the inspection is finished, we will invite you back to Beckley’s RV’s to take Delivery of your new RV!

 I will personally do a walkthrough with you on your new RV to show you how everything works, but more importantly to ensure everything is properly functioning.